munificent/craftinginterpreters/book/strings.md

 memory managers use to allocate and track memory for objects.
 We're going to take the simplest practical approach.

-We'll create a linked list that stores every object.
+We'll create a linked list that stores every Obj.
 The VM can traverse that list to find every single object that has been allocated on the heap, whether or not the user's program or the VM's stack still has a reference to it.